sagar-sadak/Web_Scraping_Dataset_Creation/README.md

 # Web_Scraping_Dataset_Creation
-Using BeautifulSoup to scrape web pages and create a dataset for data analysis
+Using BeautifulSoup to scrape web pages and create a dataset for data analysis.
+Perform EDA on the dataset